 Service provides information technology awareness, skills and training for blind, deaf, visually and hearing impaired people

 Assistive technology can help you read and access information and communicate with others, making it easier for you to manage everyday tasks independently, and to stay in touch with family and friends.
-Our ICT Officer provides individual assessment and training based on your own specific needs and existing knowledge.
+Our ICT Officers provide individual assessment and training based on your own specific needs and existing knowledge.

-Whether you want to learn how to access the built-in accessibility programmes on your smartphone or tablet, to adjust the operating system settings on your laptop or computer, or to try out specialist assistive equipment, our ICT Officer will be able to help you achieve your goals.
-The equipment he can demonstrate includes:
+Whether you want to learn how to access the built-in accessibility programmes on your smartphone or tablet, to adjust the operating system settings on your laptop or computer, or to try out specialist assistive equipment, our ICT Officers will be able to help you achieve your goals.
+The equipment they can demonstrate includes:

 Living with a significant sensory loss can be both physically and emotionally challenging.
 All age groups are at high risk of social isolation and disengagement from society due to communication and information barriers.
-Increasingly, many aspects of daily life are moving online – a trend which has escalated during COVID-19 lockdowns and restrictions.
+Increasingly, many aspects of daily life are moving online.
 At NESS we have the advantage of easily referring service users within our multi-disciplinary team, and have recorded an increased uptake for our ‘ICT for All’ Service over a number of years.
 We have received a huge amount of positive feedback, with many service users saying they feel they have been successful in adapting to sight deterioration because of the technologies available to visually impaired people, attributing this to engagement with the service.

 This quote is from a worker who brought his visually impaired client in for a demonstration:

-“Thank you so much, I can’t tell you how profound an impact it had on Mohamad to meet Charles and see how he managed to use all the visual aids he showed us.
+“Thank you so much, I can’t tell you how profound an impact it had on Mohamad to meet [NESS ICT Officer] and see how he managed to use all the visual aids he showed us.
 It was very inspirational”.